 A child with TOF might have sudden episodes of deep cyanosis, called “hypercyanotic spells” or “Tet spells,” during crying or feeding.
 Older children who have Tet spells often will instinctively squat down, which helps to stop the spell.

 Other signs include:

-The specific cause of tetralogy of Fallot isn’t always known.
-The TOF changes in a baby’s heart develop in the early weeks of pregnancy.
+The specific cause of TOF isn’t always known.
+TOF occurs as the baby’s heart develops in the early weeks of pregnancy.
 In some cases, there are genetic causes of TOF — for example, children with Down syndrome or DiGeorge syndrome are more likely to have TOF.
 Someone born with TOF is more likely to have a child or sibling with it.
 Each year, roughly 1 out of every 2,500 babies born in the United States has the condition.

-Doctors might do several tests to find out if a baby has tetralogy of Fallot and to get more details about the baby’s heart and blood vessels, including:
+Doctors might do several tests to find out if a baby has TOF and to get more details about the baby’s heart and blood vessels, including:

-The cardiothoracic surgeons at Norton Children’s Heart Institute repair tetralogy of Fallot through open-heart surgery soon after birth or later in infancy.
-The timing depends on the baby’s health and weight and severity of the defects.
+The cardiothoracic surgeons at Norton Children’s Heart Institute repair TOF through open heart surgery soon after birth or later in infancy.
+The timing depends on the baby’s health, weight and severity of the defects.